 Some people with hearing impairments belong to the Deaf Community.
-People who see themselves as Deaf believe that being Deaf, and using Sign Language to communicate, is no different to communicating in English, or French, or Japanese.
+People who see themselves as Deaf believe that being Deaf, and using Sign Language to communicate, is no different from communicating in English, French, or Japanese.
 It's simply a different language, rather than a disability.
-In these cases, you can refer to a person as BEING Deaf (with a capital D), rather than as having a hearing impairment.
-If you are unsure whether a person with a hearing impairment identifies themselves as belonging to the Deaf Community or not, it is best to refer to them as HAVING a hearing impairment, unless they tell you otherwise.
+In these cases, you can refer to a person as BEING Deaf (with a capital D) rather than as having a hearing impairment.
+If you are unsure whether a person with a hearing impairment identifies themselves as belonging to the Deaf Community or not, it is best to refer to them as HAVING a hearing impairment unless they tell you otherwise.

 It is also inappropriate to say that all people with disabilities are inspirational.
 Again, some are, but some are not.

 When talking about an adult with a disability, do not use words you would use to describe a child.
 For example, when discussing an adult with a disability, avoid saying something like, "Oooohhh, he's so cute!!!"
 Instead, say something like, "He is very attractive," if you would like to describe his physical appearance.

 When talking about a person with a disability, you need to consider whether it is necessary to mention their disability at all.
 Sometimes, it is appropriate to mention it, for example when discussing health issues.
 However, sometimes it is not necessary.